Rziehlke/dns-sinkhole-technitium-pi5/README.md

 ![SSH](images/screenshot-ssh.png)

 Step 4: A DNS server needs a fixed address.
 Two options: reserve the Pi's IP in your router's DHCP settings (easier, survives OS reinstalls), or set it on the Pi with nmcli.
 Router reservation is the cleaner choice; note the MAC address with 'ip link' and reserve something like 192.168.1.53.
-Reboot and confirm the Pi comes up at that address.
+Reboot the Pi Server (sudo reboot) and confirm the Pi comes up at that address.

 Step 5: Run the official installer: curl -sSL https://download.technitium.com/dns/install.sh | sudo bash.
 It installs the .NET runtime and Technitium as a systemd service.
 When it finishes, browse from your desktop to http://192.168.1.53:5380, create the admin account, and screenshot the dashboard for the repo.